-The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the accounts.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the accounts.
+Thus they continue to adopt the going concern basis of accounting in preparing the Annual Report and Accounts.
 Further details regarding the adoption of the going concern basis can be found in note 1 to the financial statements.